HAS-Tools-Fall2020/homework-genoonan/Submissions/Noonan_HW5.md

 ---------
 ### Week 5 Forecast
 Discussion for the Week 5 forecast:
-  - One-week forecast - I looked at the last 7 days and calculated the mean value.
+  - One-week forecast - I looked at the last 7 days and the mean value.
 I then looked at the data trend over the week and it is trending downward so I went a bit lower than the mean for the 1wk forecast.
     - flow mean = 56.2
     - data trend plot